A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

 \subsection{Privacy and Utility Trade-off}

-One of the most critical challenges in network traffic synthesis is ensuring privacy while maintaining the utility of the generated data.
-Real network traffic often contains sensitive information such as IP addresses, communication patterns, and user behavior, making privacy protection essential.
-However, strong privacy preservation measures, such as differential privacy, often degrade the quality of the synthetic data, leading to reduced performance in downstream tasks.
-This opens up to the {privacy-utility trade-off}.

-Differential Privacy introduces noise into the data to mask individual entries, but this can distort key traffic patterns.
-The challenge is to find the right balance between the level of noise (controlled by the privacy parameter \(\epsilon\)) and the ability of the synthetic data to retain useful properties for tasks like anomaly detection or traffic analysis.
+\textbf{Challenge:} Tradeoff between privacy and utility is a main challenge in network traffic generation.
+Real network data often contains sensitive information such as IP addresses, and communication patterns. making privacy protection essential.
+However, applying mechanisms such as DP, often degrade the quality of the synthetic data, leading to reduced performance in downstream tasks.
+This opens up the privacy-utility trade-off.
+DP introduces noise into the data to mask individual entries, but this can distort key traffic patterns.
+The challenge is to find the right balance between the level of noise (controlled by the privacy parameter \(\epsilon\)) and the ability of the retaining useful properties in synthetic data.
 Fine-tuning \(\epsilon\) requires a deep understanding of the privacy risks and application requirements.
-They can lead to a loss of granularity in the data, making it difficult to maintain fine-grained traffic features that are essential for some applications.
-Some preliminary work has been done in \cite{yin2022practical, lin2020using} to address the privacy utility trade-off by incorporating DP into the GAN generation.
-Authors of \cite{mukherjee2021privgan, chen2021gan} have tried to address the membership inference attacks on GANs.
+Some preliminary work has been done in \cite{yin2022practical, lin2020using} to address the privacy-utility trade-off by incorporating DP into the GAN generation, nevertheless requires further improvements.

+\textbf{Future Direction:} Future privacy-preserving traffic generators can leverage advanced generative models such as DMs and Transformers, incorporating noise at more context-aware levels (e.g., feature-specific perturbations).
+Multimodal generative models may allow selective obfuscation of sensitive features while preserving utility in others.
+Beyond DTs, one may also envision the possibility of networks of synthetic traffic sources ( a DT without a physical counterpart) generating and inserting traffic to physical networks for tasks such as camouflaging or protecting privacy.
+With the rise of Large Language Models (LLMs) based on GPT architectures across various domains, users increasingly rely on cloud-based models, necessitating the filtering of private data before transmission to ensure privacy and security.